zijianhuang/webapiclientgenexamples/Readme.md

 ## Testing Xamarin apps running on local Android Simulator

 To test Fonlow.Heroes.Android running on local Android Simulator against DemoWebApi hosted in IIS Express, do the following:
-1. Edit .vs\WebApiClientGenExamples\config\applicationhost.config and localte `site name="DemoWebApi"`
+1. Edit .vs\WebApiClientGenExamples\config\applicationhost.config and locate `site name="DemoWebApi"`
 1. Replate `bindingInformation="*:10965:localhost"` with `bindingInformation="*:10965:127.0.0.1"`, and save.

 Then Andorid simulator accessing 10.0.2.2:10965 will be able to talk to http://127.0.0.1:10965